helm/charts/stable/ambassador/README.md

 ### RBAC and CRDs

 A `ClusterRole` and `ClusterRoleBinding` named `{{release name}}-crd` will be created to watch for the Ambassador Custom Resource Definitions.
 This will be created regardless of the value of `scope.singleNamespace` since CRDs are created the cluster scope.

+`rbac.namespaced` has been removed.
+For namespaced RBAC, set `scope.singleNamespace: true` and `rbac.create: true`.

 ## To 2.0.0